timnboys/Scutex/README.markdown

 ## Official Builds & Releases

-There are a number of additional processes that occur for preparing Scutex to be used in your applications.
-Because of that there are two places to obtain official builds that you should install and use in your products.
-To obtain official builds just got to the Scutex homepage at http://www.wtdt.com/Products/Scutex.aspx and click on the Downloads link or go to the CodePlex site http://scutex.codeplex.com/ and download the latest release build there.
-Official release builds will be a big bold download link and you can get access to development builds from our CI server.
+Will be released here or our website http://keyedinsoftware.org

 ## Prerequisites

 You will need the .Net Framework 4 and SQL Server or SQL Express to use Scutex.
 To develop Scutex you will need the following installed.

-	* Visual Studio 2010 (WPF/MSTest)
+	* Visual Studio 2010 Or better this will be developed in 2013 or possibly 2015.
+(WPF/MSTest)
 	* SQL Server 2005/2008/2008 R2 or SQL Express 2005/2008 R2
 	* Microsoft MOLES & Pex Power Tools <http://research.microsoft.com/en-us/projects/pex/>
-	* Infragistics WPF v10.3 (Temporary)
+	~~* Infragistics WPF v10.3 (Temporary)~~
 	* IIS, IIS Express or Casini for testing Services

 ## Unit Testing